 - Dodge the drafts.
 Keep the heat in and the cold air out by caulking cracks in drafty windowpanes — and for even more protection from the harsh winter wind, consider purchasing a window insulation kit or try sealing your windows with thin plastic and waterproof tape.

 - Call the local chimney sweep.
 Have your fireplace and chimney professionally inspected and cleaned to prevent harmful smoke and soot from backing up into your home.

 - Take a breath of fresh air.
 Clean or replace the filters in your furnace and humidifier to keep them running efficiently.
 Your furnace filter should be replaced at least once every three months — but when the heat is running 24/7, it doesn’t hurt to inspect it monthly and change it before the three-month mark if it’s looking worse for wear.
 The humidifier pad should be changed once a year, before you first fire up your furnace.

-- Heat it up.
-If you plan to take a trip in the winter, set your home’s thermostat to at least 13°C (about 55°F) to prevent your pipes from freezing and bursting.
+- Prevent pipe drama.
+If you plan to take a trip in the winter, set your home’s thermostat to at least 13°C (about 55°F) — or higher if your home is older or isn’t insulated as well — to prevent your pipes from freezing and bursting.

 - Don’t let the spring thaw sneak up on you (or sneak into your home).
 Take some time to inspect your basement walls and floors, and seal any cracks that could cause leaks when the snow melts.

 Outdoor prep tips to protect your property from winter wear and tear

 - Save your pipes.
 Turn off the shut-off valves for exterior faucets, disconnect your garden hoses, and let out any remaining water.
 If you have a lawn irrigation system, call in a professional to drain it before the pipes have a chance to freeze and burst.